typestyle/typestyle.github.io/src/docs/play.md

 > NOTE: we are presenting the playground *before* going through the API in detail.
 This is so that you can play around later when we present the maintainability guidance and CSS learnings.

-For large scale application development static code analysis can be invaluable for developer productivity.
-We created TypeStyle with this in mind.
-However the *JavaScript* playgrounds out there don't utilize the full power of *TypeScript*.
-This is understandable as its hard work, difficult to do if its not your main focus (similar to how we created [alm](http://alm.tools/) to be a focused IDE).

-So we created our own.
+We found the JavaScript playgrounds out there missing key features for a great TypeScript experience.
 Introducing the TypeStyle playground : [http://typestyle.io/play/](http://typestyle.io/play/).
-It supports *full* demo development with
+It supports *full* demo development with:

 * JavaScript in the form of TypeScript
 * HTML in the form of React/JSX